sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 ## Organize the tests

-At minimum, tests should be organized into valid and invalid label tests.
-Although this is embedded in the name, sorting them will make it easier to find the test that you need, especially as the number of tests grows.
+* A simple way to organize tests is by sorting them into valid and invalid label tests.
+    * Although this is embedded in the name, sorting them will make it easier to find the test that you need, especially as the number of tests grows.
+* If there are a large number of schematron rules, a good alternative would be to sort tests by schematron rule.